Flabellaria: Fossil record

-This genus is known in the fossil record from the Cretaceous to the Eocene (age range: from 70.6 to 33.9 million years ago.).
+The name Flabellaria was also given by Sternberg in 1821 to fossil palm leaves.
+In this sense the genus is known in the fossil record from the Cretaceous to the Eocene (age range: from 70.6 to 33.9 million years ago.).

 Description

 Flabellaria paniculata, the only living species in this genus, can reach a length of 3–15 m.
 These plants are woody vine, with paniculate, lateral and terminal inflorescences up to 20 cm. long.
 Flowers are radially symmetrical, about 1 centimeter in diameter, with white and spatulate petals.